 In Logistic Regression, the connection between the categorical dependent variable and the continuous independent variables is measured by changing the dependent variable into probability scores.
 Unlike linear regression models, which are used to predict a continuous outcome variable, logistic regression models are mostly used to predict a dichotomous categorical outcome, LRAs are frequently used in business analysis applications.

 An application may use logistic analysis to determine consumer behavior.
 For example, you can analyze if a customer will purchase a product or not.
 While binomial / binary logistic regression refers mostly to two possible outcomes usually coded as "0" and "1", multinomial logistic regression refers to three or more possible outcomes, such as yes/no/maybe scenarios for purchasing products.

 Consider using logistic analysis if you would like to predict discrete outcomes.
 For example, whether a voter will vote for a Democrat or Republican can be determined through the interpretation of logistic modeling, which is based on demographic parameters such as gender, age and the state of residence of the voter.
 Logistic regression has varied applications in marketing, healthcare and social sciences.

 In business, LRA is suited to data mining applications which are used in business analytics.
 For example, logistic regression modeling can be used to predict customer retention, such as a yes/no/maybe scenario indicating, whether a customer will re-visit/not visit again/may visit again based on the marketing stimuli.

 Do you require logistic regression analysis for your business?
 Instead of hiring an in-house team of researchers to conduct LRA, you can consider outsourcing.
 You can not only save on cost, time and effort, but also get access to the skills of expert research analysts.
-Logistic regression analysis is one of the many research and analysis services provided by our research team at Outsource2india.
+Logistic regression analysis is one of the many research services provided by our research team at Outsource2india.